emilymuller1991/urban-perceptions/README.md

 | [kubectl](https://kubernetes.io/docs/tasks/tools/)         | ==v1.20.2              |
 | [wandb](https://wandb.ai/site)                              |              |

+Python and npm modules are included in requirement.txt files.

 ## How to Use this Repository

 This repository has 3 core components: